14121506/14121506.github.io/about.md

 ---
 layout: page
-title: A blog abot me
+title: A blog about me
 permalink: /about/
 ---
 Hey!
 I’m Varun.
 I love Harry Potter and the Percy Jackson series of books, (including the Heroes of Olympus).
-I obviously like reading, playing on my xbox one s and generally on some form of tech.
-I also love unbox therapy, unlisted leaf, dude perfect and UrAvgConumer as they are the best youtubers of all times.
+I obviously like reading, playing on my Xbox One S and generally on some form of tech.
+I also love Unbox Therapy, Unlisted Leaf, Dude Perfect and UrAvgConsumer as they are the best youtubers of all times.
 So yeah. :)
 ### More Information